 “This is my first time teaching an interprofessional class, and we have more interprofessional activities planned throughout the year,” Dr. Belleza said.
 “This is really exciting for everyone involved because these are the people and professionals you are going to be working with after graduation.
 We all have to work together toward the common goal of patient-centered care.”

-Some of the core categories Dr. Belleza and Mrs. Johnson will be focusing on throughout the term are interprofessional teamwork and team-based practice, interprofessional communication practices, values and ethics for interprofessional practice and roles and responsibilities for collaborative practice.
+Some of the core categories Dr. Belleza and Dr. Johnson will be focusing on throughout the term are interprofessional teamwork and team-based practice, interprofessional communication practices, values and ethics for interprofessional practice and roles and responsibilities for collaborative practice.

 Faculty and students alike were excited for the start of the term and this collaborative learning environment.